Recognizing the Risks of Driving: Identifying Immediate & Potential RisksUpdated Nov. 25, 2020

 The first step to creating the safest possible driving environment is understanding what you are up against.
 When you know the risks you face, it is possible to forge safe driving habits that will lessen the chances of a collision occurring.
 No matter how dangerous the situation, there is always something you can do to reduce risk and improve your safety.

 By paying attention to the road, learning to predict dangerous situations before they occur and making sensible decisions, you can limit the risk you face while driving.
-Sometimes you will need to take swift, defensive action to avoid an immediate hazard but more often, you must act preemptively, to mitigate risks which may or may not result in immediate danger.
+Sometimes you will need to take swift, defensive action to avoid an immediate hazard but more often, you must act preemptively, to mitigate risks that may or may not result in immediate danger.

 Understanding immediate risks

-An immediate risk is a situation which demands immediate action to avoid a crash or collision.
+An immediate risk is a situation that demands immediate action to avoid a crash or collision.
 Immediate risks quite often take drivers by surprise.
 To be mentally and physically capable of responding appropriately to an immediate risk, you must maintain a constant state of alertness while driving and continually monitor the roadway around your vehicle.

 Here are some examples of immediate risks: